Dunajská Streda: Coat of arms

 The 19th-century seal of the market town depicted St Peter with the inscription "Sigillum Oppidi Szerdahely".
 According to tradition, the old coat-of-arms of the town depicted this figure in blue clothes, in a green field, on a silver shield, but it is disputed whether it was a real coat-of-arms or only a seal symbol.
 In 1910, the town applied to the State Municipality Registration Committee for a new seal without any picture (inscription: "Pozsony vármegye Dunaszerdahely község 1910").
 After that, the St Peter figure was finally dropped from the municipal symbols.

 The modern symbol of the town is a talking coat-of-arms: "a split shield with the right field five times divided by blue and gold and with the left red field with the gold sign of Wednesday (Mercurius’ symbol)."
 The six stripes on the right symbolize the six villages amalgamated in the course of history to compose the modern town.
 The blue and gold colours refer to the river Danube and the large wheatfields of the region.
 The antique Mercurius/Wednesday symbol refers to the old Wednesday markets, which gave the name of the town.

-Demographics
+Population

 The Jewish Holocaust memorial in the center of the town.
 Before the Holocaust, about half of the town's population was Jewish.
 The memorial is shaped as a torn out Tablets of Stone, and was erected where the main town's synagogue was located.

-According to the 2021 census, out of 23,044 inhabitants there were 71.94% Hungarians, 19.03% Slovaks, 0.38% Roma, and 0.47% Czechs.
-The religious makeup was 56.11% Roman Catholics, 23.39% with no religious affiliation, 6.39% Calvinists, and 12.44% others.